-When They Fall Down: Kid’s Speech After Learning To Ride A Bike
+When They Fall Down: Kid’s Speech After Learning to Ride a Bike

 If your kid won’t take it from you, let ’em take it from one of their own.
 Hell, you take it from one of their own.
 If you believe in yourself, you will know how to deliver an inspirational speech to your kid.
 If you don’t, just keep practicing!
 Also, shout out to the dad who perfectly set the kid up to deliver the ultimate attaboy for every training wheel-hating kid.
 If they don’t play this before every Balance Bike World Championships, someone should lose their job.

-Bulletin Board Material: “Thumbs up, everybody!
+Choice Quote: “Thumbs up, everybody!
 For rock and roll!”

 When They Taste Success: Kevin Durant’s MVP Speech